mk-fg/scapy-nflog-capture/README.md

-Userspace readers (like this module) can subscribe to receive these packets, setting how many bytes of these will be buffered in-kernel for later recv() calls (optional "nlbufsiz" keyword to nflog_generator), the rest will be just dropped (producing a one-time kmsg warning iirc) until userspace catches up.
+Userspace readers (like this module) can subscribe to receive these packets, setting how many bytes of these will be buffered in-kernel for later recv() calls (optional "nlbufsiz" keyword to nflog_generator), the rest will be just dropped (producing python logging warning by default, unless `handle_overflows=False` is passed) until userspace catches up.

 NFLOG itself is configurable with parameters like --nflog-group and --nflog-range (see iptables-extensions(8)), allowing to have multiple nflog